mantidproject/mantid/docs/source/release/v4.1.0/indirect_geometry.rst

   alternative to a chemical formula.
 The cross sections can be entered in the Calculate Paalman Pings tab and Calculate Monte Carlo Absorption tab.
 This uses the :ref:`SetSampleMaterial <algm-SetSampleMaterial>` algorithm.

+Bug Fixes
+#########
+- Fixed a bug where the output plots on the Calculate Paalman Pings and Calculate Monte Carlo Absorption tabs had the wrong axis labels and units.

 Data Reduction Interface
 ------------------------